pvdz/zeparser3/tests/testcases/parser/functions/expression/rest/rest_cannot_be_a_group.md

 `````
 throws: Parser error!
-  The rest arg was not destructible as it can only apply to an identifier or array/object pattern arg
+  This binding can not be used in function parameters because it is not destructible

 function f(...(x)){}
                  ^------- error
 `````

 ### Strict mode